workingDog/cyberstationFX/README.md

 (a set of services and message exchanges) and a set of requirements for TAXII Clients and Servers.

-**CyberStation** is a prototype application to assist in manually creating STIX-2.0 objects through a simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.
+**CyberStation** is a prototype application to assist in manually creating and editing STIX-2.0 objects through a simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.

 ### Documentation

-**CyberStation** user interface consists of three main areas; the *Taxii servers* area, where Taxii servers can be setup and selected, the *Stix objects* area, where STIX-2 objects can be created and edited, and the *Graph view* area, where the STIX objects can be displayed as a graph.
+**CyberStation** user interface consists of three main tabs; the *Taxii servers* tab, where Taxii servers can be setup and selected, the *Stix objects* tab, where STIX-2 objects can be created and edited, and the *Graph view* tab, where the STIX objects can be displayed as a graph.

 The work flow typically consists of selecting a server together with a collection endpoint to connect to.